machnikovsky/allegro-software-engineer-intern-exercise/README.md

 **For this option, make sure you have Docker installed.**

-1. Clone repository and move to the cloned directory
+1. Clone repository and move to the cloned directory.
+Build jar file.
 ```
 $ git clone https://github.com/machnikovsky/allegro-software-engineer-intern-exercise.git
 $ cd ./allegro-software-engineer-intern-exercise
+$ mvn clean install
 ```
+In case request where request limit has been exceeded, add a flag to skip tests, so last command would be 'mvn install -DskipTests'.

 2. Run docker compose command.
 It will run both Spring and React application.
 Spring application will be available at port 8080, while React application will be available at port 3000.
 ```
 $ docker-compose up